 - United States.

-Before you go through an eGate, you must still:
+When you arrive in New Zealand, before you go through an eGate, you must:

 When a Customs officer cannot verify your identity with reasonable certainty in a visual check, they may ask you to go through an eGate.